 In-Staff Substitute Teacher

 A licensed contracted teacher who performs substitute teaching duties for the contracting district.
 These duties are reportable to TFFR.

 A court order relating to the division of TFFR benefits in divorce cases.

 A lump sum withdrawal of the member contributions plus interest.

-A teacher’s reportable contract/additional TFFR salary plus member contributions paid by employer in lieu of a salary increase, if any.
+A teacher’s reportable contract/additional TFFR salary plus member contributions paid by employer as a salary supplement, if any.

 Rule of 85

 When age plus years of service equals 85 or more.